vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 before the dental cleaning appointment.
 It's good to have groceries shopped for ahead of the appointment if possible.

-### Reminder to pause consumption of sauerkraut, walnuts, and spicy foods
+### Reminder to pause consumption of sauerkraut, walnuts, lemons, and spicy foods

 * Reminder for three days prior to the appointment to pause consumption of sauerkraut, walnuts, and spicy foods.
 This reduces